Kudryavets/funda_assessment/QUESTIONS_README.md

 ## Input
 Known facts:
-* Blockbuster.com is platform where
+* Blockbuster.com is a platform whereby
 * studios can rent movies online directly to consumers
-* web clients, as well as iOS and Android native clients
+* The platform has a web client, as well as iOS and Android native clients

 Assumptions:
 * The product is used by > 100K monthly viewers, > 1M sessions per month.